 Recipes that include lots of whole plant-based ingredients could be health promoting (always speak to a doctor before making changes to your diet).

-Some of my favourite recipes from Lettuce Veg Out include:
+Some of my favorite recipes from Lettuce Veg Out include:

 Summary: Type 2 Diabetes and a Vegan Diet